-We maintain insurance against some, but not all, of these risks of loss resulting from claims and litigation.
-We may elect not to obtain insurance if we believe the cost of available insurance is excessive relative to the risks presented.
+We maintain insurance against some, but not all, of the risks of loss resulting from claims and litigation.
 The levels of insurance we maintain may not be adequate to fully cover any and all losses or liabilities.
-If any significant accident, judgment, claim or other event is not fully insured or indemnified against, it could have a material adverse impact on our business, financial condition and results of operations.
-We may also experience increased costs for insurance coverage that could impact our financial results.
+If any significant accident, judgment, claim or other event is not fully insured or indemnified against, it could have a material adverse impact on our business, results of operations and financial position.

-See Note U to the consolidated financial statements included in Item 8 of this Report for additional information about litigation involving our businesses.
+Refer to Note U to the consolidated financial statements included in Item 8 of this Report for additional information about litigation involving our businesses.

-Compliance with laws, government regulation and industry standards could impact our operating results.
+Compliance with laws, government regulation and industry standards could impact our results of operations and financial position.

-We are subject to federal, state and foreign government regulations, particularly those pertaining to health and safety (including protection of employees and consumers), product compliance, competition practices, import and export regulations, climate disruption and environmental issues.
+We are subject to a wide variety of federal, state, local and foreign government laws and regulations, including securities laws, tax laws, anti-bribery/anti-corruption laws and employment laws, as well as those pertaining to health and safety (including protection of employees and consumers), product compliance, competition practices, import and export regulations, climate change and environmental issues.
 In addition to complying with current requirements and requirements that will become effective at a future date, even more stringent requirements could be imposed on us in the future.
 Additionally, some of our products must be certified by industry organizations.
-Compliance with these laws, regulations and industry standards may require us to alter our product designs, our manufacturing processes or our sourcing.
-Further, compliance activities are costly and require significant management attention and resources.
-If we do not effectively and timely comply with such regulations and industry standards, our results of operations could be negatively affected.
+Compliance with these laws, regulations and industry standards may require us to alter our product designs, our manufacturing processes, our packaging or our sourcing.
+Compliance activities are costly and require significant management attention and resources.
+If we do not effectively and timely comply with such regulations and industry standards, our results of operations and financial position could be negatively affected.

-We rely on information systems and technology, and disruptions to these systems could impact our operating results.
+We rely on information systems and technology, and disruptions to these systems could impact our results of operations and financial position.

-We rely on a number of information systems and technology to process, transmit, store and manage information to support our business activities, and we have plans to make significant investments in new technology systems.
-We may be adversely impacted if our information systems are disrupted or fail, or if we do not appropriately select and implement our new technology systems in a timely manner.
+We rely on a number of information systems and technology to process, transmit, store and manage information to support our business activities.
+We may be adversely impacted if our information systems are disrupted, are no longer supported or fail.
 In addition to the disruptions that may occur from interruptions in our systems, increased global cybersecurity vulnerabilities, threats and more sophisticated and targeted attacks pose a risk to our information technology systems.
 We have established security policies, processes and layers of defense designed to help identify and protect against intentional and unintentional misappropriation or corruption of our systems and information and disruption of our operations.
 Despite these efforts, our systems may be damaged, disrupted, or shut down due to attacks by unauthorized access, malicious software, undetected intrusion, hardware failures, or other events, and in these circumstances our disaster recovery plans may be ineffective or inadequate.
 These breaches or intrusions could lead to business interruption, exposure of proprietary or confidential information, data corruption, damage to our reputation, exposure to litigation, and increased operational costs.
-Such events could have a material adverse impact on our operating results.
+Such events could have a material adverse impact on our results of operations and financial position.
 In addition, we could be adversely affected if any of our significant customers or suppliers experiences any similar events that disrupt their business operations or damage their reputation.